Andrew Peach

-He presents programmes on BBC Radio 4 such as Pick of the Week (radio) and the Six O'Clock News.
+He presents programmes on BBC Radio 4 such as Pick of the Week and the Six O'Clock News and is a regular guest on The Archers Podcast.
+He is an occasional presenter of Breakfast on BBC Radio 3.
 On BBC World Service he hosts news programmes including Newshour, World Business Report and the Global News Podcast.
 He is the longest serving newsreader on BBC Radio 2.
 He hosts events for organisations including the University of Oxford and Thames Valley Chamber of Commerce.

 Peach has been nominated for 18 Radio Academy Awards, winning gold at the Audio and Radio Industry Awards in 2021.
 The judges described him as “an assured host, balancing great seriousness and warmth and displaying a strong bond with the audience” and “empathetic and probing, formulating questions that are short, to the point and perfectly timed”.

 Peach celebrated 30 years on BBC Radio on 10 October 2022.

 Life

 Andrew Peach was born in Bloxwich and educated at Queen Mary's Grammar School in Walsall and St Edmund Hall, Oxford.